leorami/Dev-Tunnel-Proxy/PROJECT-INTEGRATION.md

 1. **Docker Compose setup**: Your app should run in containers
 2. **Shared network**: Join the `devproxy` Docker network
 3. **Stable container names**: Use consistent naming across environments
+4. **🆕 Route Planning**: Avoid conflicts by using unique route prefixes

 ## Integration Steps